KuzneY2K/fs-journal/notes/08-async.md

 replace that index with updated index

 after editing appstate make sure to emit('stuffs') or whatever you edited so that the on('stuff') fires what you need

+api.delete(`api/cars/${this.carId}}`)

+create read update delete

+get post put delete

+Object.keys(obj).join('\n')

+.join() will combine everything in an array to a string

+ternany
+if its this ? or if its this ? do this for both : if only first one than this : if neither then damb

+q1 ? q2 ? tt : tf : ff

+two ways to tell if something is an array, Array.isArray(something) ? console.log(true) : console.log(damb)

+make sure to push to local app state after posting